drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 But to ask team to switch to a development focus is a nontrivial request.
 Especially as they attempt to maintain the existing infrastructure and continue to on-board new services being deployed.
 But there is a more incremental and less daunting approach than leaping into a new paradigm.

 Jupyter Notebooks can be used to help non-development teams make the transition to writing more code as part of their normal process.
-With Jupyter, small bits of code can be written, executed, and introspected, thus making the effort t
+With Jupyter, small bits of code can be written, executed, and introspected, thus making learning to write code less daunting.

-With Jupyter Notebooks we can create and run playbooks and even parametarize them.
+Further more Jupyter Notebooks are a great way to i With Jupyter Notebooks we can create and run playbooks and even parametarize them.
 This is a great way to initially codify a process.

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.